Manjil-sharma/Cisco-1814-Router-Recovery/README.md

 </p><br>

-The "**<span style="color:red">entry point</span>**" refers to the memory address where the program starts executing after being loaded into memory.
-The specific memory address of the entry point is shown as "0x8000f000" in the output.
+The "**entry point**" refers to the memory address where the program starts executing after being loaded into memory.
+The specific memory address of the entry point is shown as "**0x8000f000**" in the output.
 In general, the entry point is the first instruction that is executed when a program is run.
-It typically contains code that initializes the program's data structures and sets up the program's execution environment.
+It typically contains code that initializes the program's data structures and sets up the program's execution environment.<br>

+The "**size**" refers to the size of the program that was loaded into memory.
+The specific size of the program is shown as "**0xcb80**" in the output.
+The size of a program is typically measured in bytes and indicates the amount of memory that is required to store the program.
+In this case, the size of the program is 0xcb80 bytes, which is equivalent to 52160 bytes.
+This means that the program occupies a total of 52160 bytes of memory in the Cisco device's flash memory.<br>